19 August 2020

 15Matthew.
 Thomas.
 James bar Alpheus.

-Simon who was called a zealot.
+Simon who’s called a zealot.

 16Judas bar James.